-DMA Value of Data Reception at the Scottish Parliament
+Value of Data: Scottish Parliament Reception

 On 23 April, the DMA hosted a reception in the Scottish Parliament for the Value of Data campaign launched from Scotland.